Manifesto-Digital/contentful-gatsby-netlify/documentation/03-code-overview.md

 #### Components

 The folder structure in `components` is very flat currently, this could be organised now there is a full view of the use cases for each component.
-Each component should have a `.test` file associated to it.
+Each component should have a `.test` the file associated with it.

 ## Linting